bwathier/agronexus-ai/README.md

    Execute `scripts/CropYieldForecast.R` to generate predictions.

 4. **Launch the dashboard**
-   Run `app/CropYieldApp.R` to explore the interactive Shiny dashboard.
+   Run `runApp("app")` in RStudio to explore the interactive Shiny dashboard.

 ---
 ## 📊 Data Requirements

 To run the forecasting pipeline successfully, ensure the following file is present in your working directory:

 - `KEN_RTFP_mkt_2007_2025.csv`
   Contains annual maize market prices for Kenya.
 This file enriches the forecasting model with economic context.
 If unavailable, substitute with a similar dataset or contact the project author.

 ---